nus-cs2030s/2324-s2/docs/16-lsp.md

     - understand the type of bugs that reckless developers can introduce when using inheritance and polymorphism
     - understand the Liskov Substitution Principle and thus be aware that not all IS-A relationships should be modeled with inheritance
-    - know how to explicitly disallow inheritance when writing a class or disallow overriding with the `final` keyword
+    - know how to explicitly disallow inheritance (for a class) or disallow overriding (for a method) with the `final` keyword

 ## The Responsibility When Using Inheritance